Housing in the Wheeling area can be affordable for everyone.

 Land banks and community land trusts can work together but they aren’t the same.

-Where would the money come from?
+Where will the money come from?

 The community land trust would need income from multiple sources to be sustainable.